tinacms/tina.io/content/guides/tina-cloud/existing-site/create-app.md

 ## Access app's client id

-Click on the app from the app's list page, and you will see some new readonly fields: "Client ID" and "Organization ID".
+Click on the app from the app's list page, and you will see some new read-only fields: "Client ID" and "Organization ID".
 We'll use these values soon to reference this Tina Cloud app from our site.